STEM Exploration Day for Girls

 Friday, February 27, 2015

-STEM Career Day for Girls, formerly Women & Science Day, is a one day conference for 7th and 8th grade girls to get them fired up about science, technology, engineering and mathematics careers.
-The event showcases STEM career professionals from throughout Wisconsin (as well as faculty from UW-Stevens Point).
-Students engage in hands-on workshops (and learn the many career paths available with an education in STEM).
-The conference includes exhibits, a keynote presentation, and three, one-hour workshops.
+This one day conference is catered to 7th and 8th grade girls to get fired up about science, technology, engineering and mathematics (STEM).
+The event showcases STEM career professionals from throughout Wisconsin and faculty from UW-Stevens Point.
+Students engage in hands-on workshops and learn the many career paths available with an education in STEM.
+The conference includes exhibits, a keynote presentation, and three one-hour workshops.
 Attendees get a glimpse of UW-Stevens Point with workshops held throughout campus.

 |8 - 9 a.m.|